-My research focusses on Richard Wagner, and the intersection of German aesthetic thinking with the growth of the natural sciences.
-Other interests include Franz Liszt and post-Classical Weimar; posthumanism and the philosophy of technology; as well as performance theory, the grey area between improvisation and composition, and musical creativity in the digital age.
-I welcome applications from potential Ph.D. students in these areas.
+My research focusses on Richard Wagner, and the intersection of German aesthetics with the growth of the natural sciences.
+Other interests include the music of Franz Liszt, performance theory, the grey area between improvisation and composition; as well as posthumanism, the philosophy of technology, and musical creativity in the digital age.
+I welcome applications from potential PhD students in these areas.

 When time permits, I am also active as a pianist, having performed in Germany, Italy, the UK, and on both coasts of the US.

-Just published: a special issue of 19-Century Music I guest edited about approaches to 19th-century music that eschew idealist metaphysics.
+Just published: a special issue of 19-Century Music I guest edited about approaches to 19th-century music that are defined against idealist metaphysics.

 CD recognition 2019